SkygearIO/features/features/282-next-repo-re-organization/plan.md

 The top level is the git repository.

-- skygear-server
+- skygear
     - gateway
     - auth gear
-    - CF gateway and related
+    - cloud functions and microservices
 - skycli
 - skygear-SDK-JS
 - skygear-SDK-iOS